 Pazo de Lusco sits in the glass as a lovely, light yellow liquid.
 The nose shows off the aromas for which the grape is famous - green apples, flowers and minerals.
 The minerals take center stage on the palate, which is rich and savory.
 It is the minerals which stand out the most here, making this a great wine for pairing with food.
-I had mine with a Mexican shrimp dish, but it will fit well with other spicy cuisines, too, like Thai or Cajun. — 19 days ago
+I had mine with a Mexican shrimp dish, but it will fit well with other spicy cuisines, too, like Thai or Cajun. — a year ago

 Blend of 60% Albariño, the other part made up of Treixadura, Loureiro & Caino.